devpkr1/Gender-Prediction-Project/README.md

 ![ROC - AUC curve for Logistic Regression](roc-auc-curve.png)

 ## Deployment
-The trained model is saved as `gender_predictor_pipeline.pkl` for future use.
+The trained model is saved as `logistic regression.pkl` for future use.

 ## License
 This project is licensed under the [MIT License](LICENSE).